 A good reputation for quality vehicles is essential if you're thinking of selling used cars.
-Check out our practical guide for help with starting and running your second-hand car retailing business.
+Check out our practical guide for help with starting and running your used car dealership.

 Research your target market

-You will want to be sure that the type of business you set up will attract plenty of customers.
-For example, your stock should reflect both the types of vehicle that are in demand and the prices that local people can afford.
-Think about whether or not it is an affluent area.
+You will want to be sure that your business attracts plenty of customers.
+Your stock should include both the types of vehicle that are in demand and the prices that local people can afford.
+Will your dealership be located in an affluent area.
 Local housing is often a good indicator of this.
-Look at the types of cars that are in people's driveways and on the roads.
+Look at the types of cars parked on people's driveways and on the roads.
 What types of cars are advertised in local classified ads and offered for sale by other dealers?

 Of course, you may intend to sell to a wider market.
 You might, for example, advertise cars in the regional or even national press.
-Advertising cars online - including on eBay - would be another way of reaching a large number of potential customers.
+Advertising cars online, including on eBay, your own website or other online car sales directories such as AutoTrader is another way of reaching a large number of potential customers.

 Remember that your market research should be ongoing.
 After you start trading, talk to your customers to find out more about their needs and wants.
 Take note of the makes, models and colours that are popular, and those that are not good sellers.
 Find out which features (for example parking sensors) are popular with your customers.